PlayFPN FAQ

 How many and what kind of events does PlayFPN provide?

-• PlayFPN is the largest tournament provider in CT, offering more than 45 events, far more than any other provider including sanctioning bodies.
+• PlayFPN is the largest independent tournament provider in the Northeast, offering more than 50 events, far more than any other provider including sanctioning bodies.

 • See all the PlayFPN events.